tiffanimarlowe/project_template/README.md

 ![Matrice 600 specs ](images/drone_endurance.png)

 						 Image 3: Matrice 600 Spec Data

 Gathered from the Matrice 600 spec data (shown above: Image 3) and package survey data, we have compiled a list of prerequisites and assumptions that apply to the AnyLogic simulation.
 They are defined below.

 #### Prerequisites

-Within each of the two models, we have set specific parameters to improve system validity and overall system design.
-Each of the prerequisite listed below has been met and applied before running the simulations.
+Within each of the two models, we have set specific parameters and assumptions to improve system validity and overall system design.
+Each of the prerequisite and assumption listed below has been met and applied before running the simulations.

 + Drones fly with an average of 50 ft/second (15m/sec).
 This applies to drone acceleration and deceleration.
 + Drones are equipped with the TB48S battery configuration.
 This allows for 30 minutes of endurance for a 4.4 lbs payload/package.